dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 </wap-provisioningdoc>
 ```

-## Potential issues with Zebra devices
+## Other potential issues with Zebra devices

-This section lists possible issues you may run into when using Zebra devices with Device Administrator.
+This section lists other possible issues you may see when using Zebra devices with Device Administrator.
+These issues aren't reported in the StageNow logs.

 ### Android System WebView is out of date